 There is a cheaper alternative and one which the MTA hasn’t seemed too keen on in the past which is to build a physical connection between the G train and the elevated J/M/Z. The Broadway station on the Crosstown Line was once planned to be a critical hub where the aforementioned unbuilt East River tunnels would meet and fan out into Brooklyn and Queens.
 It would have revolutionized travel for anyone living in Williamsburg and Bed Stuy where riders today only have the L train at Metropolitan-Lorimer as a transfer to reach Manhattan (overlooking the much further out Court Sq in Long Island City or Hoyt-Schermerhorn in downtown Brooklyn).
 Because the Crosstown Line was built by the city and the new (unbuilt) Williamsburg lines were meant to replace the elevated Jamaica Line (J/M/Z) no direct transfer was ever established even though the demand remains.

 When offered the chance to build either type of transfer at Broadway/Union Ave the MTA balked.
-By the numbers you can see why: Hewes St only saw 903,000 riders in 2014, Broadway saw 1.1m, and Lorimer (J/M/Z) saw 1.5m.
-Compare this with Court Sq which saw 6.7m, Jay St-MetroTech which saw 12.2m, and Bleecker St-Broadway-Lafayette which saw 12.9m.
+By the numbers you can see why: Hewes St only saw 903,000 riders in 2014, Broadway saw 1.1 million, and Lorimer (J/M/Z) saw 1.5 million.
+Compare this with Court Sq which saw 6.7 million, Jay St-MetroTech which saw 12.2 million, and Bleecker St-Broadway-Lafayette which saw 12.9 millionm.
 Furthermore the physical connections at these new transfer stations was minimal since each platforms crossed relatively close to one another.
 Hewes St station is about 750ft from the Broadway station and would involve a large new structure to connect the underground mezzanine to the elevated station (see the picture at the top of the post which shows the new structure at Court Sq).
 Given the expensive engineering to connect the two stations it’s no wonder the MTA passed.

-It’s time for the MTA to revisit a connection between the G and J/M/Z. The MTA balks at out-of-system transfers due to lost revenue and I would have to agree with them here since the new riders such a transfer would attract would be too much for the MTA to cover by an out-of-system transfer.
+It’s time for the MTA to revisit a connection between the G and J/M/Z. Out of system transfers are confusing for even seasoned riders and limit the effectiveness of the system.
+The current MTA plan for the L train shutdown involves a free (temporary) transfer between the Lorimer J/M/Z station and Broadway G station.
+While Hewes St, as the crow flies, is closer to the Broadway station the eastern entrance at Hewes has been closed for years meaning that technically Lorimer has the closest entrance to Broadway.
+It seems counter-intuitive to go further east and then have to walk back.
 What I want to see is a brand new elevated station at Union Ave, fully ADA compliant (which would make it only the second elevated J station which would be compliant after Marcy Ave!), and have a direct transfer to the Broadway station below via stairs, escalator, and elevator.
 The new station would replace both Hewes St and Lorimer St elevated stations as the station spacing is relatively close for modern subways and the ridership levels too low to justify 2 or 3 stations.
-The new Union Ave station would be .4m from Marcy Ave and .5m from Flushing Ave, the same distances between many of the G train stations in the area.
+The new Union Ave station would be 0.4m from Marcy Ave and 0.5m from Flushing Ave, the same distances between many of the G train stations in the area.

 This plan isn’t without it’s own issues.
-Building a new mezzanine to connect to Hewes St might be cheaper but would offer a less friendly transfer and require two sets of elevators along with the neew to demolish a nearby building in order to build the connection.
+Building a new mezzanine to connect to Hewes St might be cheaper but would offer a less friendly transfer and require two sets of elevators along with the need to demolish a nearby building in order to build the connection.
 A new elevated station could face resistance for casting shadows on the street but it should be noted that the area surrounding this intersection is mostly one story commercial buildings and a police station so the impact would be low.
 Removal of existing stations will always face resistance from a small percentage of riders who live closest to them and this has been used in the past to oppose station closures.
-With recent delays in the opening of the 7 train extension and doubts about whether the MTA can deliver the first phase of 2nd Ave by their own December 2016 deadline there are some very real doubts that the MTA could pull this off on time and on budget.
+With recent delays in the opening of the 7 train extension and doubts about whether the MTA can deliver the first phase of 2nd Ave by their own December 2016 deadline [this post was written in Feb 2016 and the 2nd Ave Subway was in fact opened on Dec 31, 2016] there are some very real doubts that the MTA could pull this off on time and on budget.
 These seem like small issues compared with the larger problem of shutting down the L train.
 What I’m proposing won’t just alleviate the impact of years without the L but it will also set the stage for better transit in all of north Brooklyn.
 With no transfer the J/Z is a glorified shuttle between Broadway Junction and Chambers St. The M has seen a huge uptick in ridership since being rerouted along 6th Ave.
 A transfer to the greater subway network in Brooklyn would revolutionize how people get around north Brooklyn and have an immediate impact on reducing congestion at Bedford Ave and Lorimer St. How many L train riders, if given the option, would take a train that bypasses that mess?